Australian Government - Bureau of Meteorology Home | About Us | Contacts | Help | Feedback |

 Daily air temperature maps

-At about 1:30 am each day, the daily maximum/minimum air temperature values for the previous day are analysed.
-Temperatures are measured directly at about 750 sites across the country, and stored in the climate database maintained by the National Climate Centre.
+At 1:30 pm (AEST) each day, the daily maximum/minimum air temperature values for the previous day are analysed.
+Temperatures are measured directly at about 750 sites across the country.
 These station data are then analysed onto 0.25x0.25 and 0.05x0.05 degree grids.

 The national map shown on the web is based on the 0.05x0.05 degree grid, sub-sampled at every fifth point to give an effective resolution of 0.25x0.25 degrees.
 The regional maps are based directly on the 0.05x0.05 degree grids, so there may be some differences in the fine detail between the national map and the regional maps.